Do you want to enable maintenance mode for WooCommerce without affecting other parts of your WordPress website?

 After activating the plugin, SeedProd will ask for your license key.

-You can find this information under your account on the SeedProd website.
+You can find this information in your account on the SeedProd website.
 After entering the license, click on the ‘Verify Key’ button.

 Once you have done that, you are ready to put your WooCommerce store in maintenance mode.